Mental Health Facilities Quincy, IL

 Counseling Associates - 32.8 miles from Quincy, IL

 Counseling Associates is a mental health treatment center in Keokuk, Iowa, located at 1522 Morgan Street, part of the 52632 zip code.
 Counseling Associates provides outpatient treatment.
-Counseling Associates also offers trauma therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+Counseling Associates also offers integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
 Counseling Associates also provides case management and suicide prevention services.

 Learn More